 A Master of Arts in Psychology degree will be granted to students en route to the PhD and PsyD degrees.
 The requirements for the MA differ by degree program.
 No work is required outside of the regularly required courses and clinical experiences in the normal course of their doctoral and theology work.
-Students will be eligible for the degree after they have completed the following requirements (please see the Clinical Psychology Programs Manager and Academic Advisor for the appropriate program coursework record, which includes specific courses required for graduation):
+Students will be eligible for the degree after they have completed the following requirements (please see the Associate Director of Academic Advising, SOPMFT Programs for the appropriate program coursework record, which includes specific courses required for graduation):